Mrs Leah Schrubbe

 Research Degree Student

-I am a PhD candidate in the Department of Global Health and Development, Faculty of Public Health and Policy.
+I am a PhD candidate in the Department of Population Health, Faculty of Epidemiology and Population Health.
 I hold an MSc in Reproductive and Sexual Health Research from the London School of Hygiene and Tropical Medicine and a BA in Psychology from The University of North Carolina at Chapel Hill.
 I have a decade of experience in research management and implementation, including several years of global health experience in Sub-Saharan Africa.
 My expertise is in HIV, reproductive health, and maternal and child health research.

-My doctoral research focuses on the intersection of HIV and gender-based violence among pregnant and postpartum women in Sub-Saharan Africa.
+My doctoral research focuses on the intersection of HIV and violence against women among pregnant and postpartum women in sub-Saharan Africa.
 My work will examine the epidemiology of mother-to-child transmission of HIV among pregnant and postpartum women in Sub-Saharan Africa and the impact of violence against women.
 In addition, I will answer critical questions on changes in violence before, during, and after pregnancy and its impact on prevention of mother-to-child transmission of HIV.